In-patient luxury rehab center in Thailand

 Schizophreniform disorder is a type of psychotic disorder indicated by symptoms of psychosis lasting from one to six months.
 The condition is similar to schizophrenia, but it’s not a lifelong mental disease.

 The causes of schizophreniform disorder are a combination of genetics, environment, and abnormalities in brain structure and function.
-People are also more likely to develop this disorder if they abuse mind-altering drugs.
+People are more likely to develop this disorder if they abuse mind-altering drugs.

 Symptoms of schizophreniform disorder include hallucinations, delusions, disorganized speech, odd behavior, lack of energy, poor hygiene, lack of interest, and social withdrawal.